pnblake/farmers-market-game/README.md

-# Farmers' Market: A game of buying and selling
+# Farmer's Market: An addictive game of buying and selling

+A simple, yet addictive turn-based game of buying and selling, in which users compete against scenarios to maximize their profits and pay off their bank loan.

-## Introduction and rules
+## Gameplay rules

 _Farmer's Market_ is a simple game of buying and selling.

 The premise of the game is simple: You begin with $1000 loan to start your fruit and vegetable stand.

-Every day, you are given a new scenario (see below) will cause fruit and vegetable prices to fluctuate.
-Your goal is to take advantage of swings in the market to earn a profit – buy low, sell high!
+Every day, you are given a new scenario will cause produce prices to fluctuate. *Your goal is to take advantage of swings in the market to earn a profit – buy low, sell high!*

 Each day you may make one transaction - buy, sell, or _doing nothing_ (also considered a transaction).